-- Eligible to vote: the European Commission (EC) and all full BFUG country members, with the exception of those bidding to host the event. - The voting will take place during the Spring 2017 BFUG meeting.
-Any country not able to attend the BFUG will have the option of submitting a bid in a sealed envelope to the Secretariat before the meeting takes place. - BFUG participants will carry out any necessary consultation with their Ministers in advance of the BFUG meeting, to ensure they have a mandate to vote.
-To assist with this, the Secretariat will circulate the application letters from the countries indicating their willingness to host the conference in the timeframe indicated in the table above. - No additional information than the application letter will be issued by the countries bidding for the host of the Conference in 2020 either before or during the BFUG meeting. - Each country/EC will have two votes; the Secretariat will provide two ballot slips for this purpose. - The ballot will be secret. - The outcome will be based on a simple majority of the number of votes cast.
+- Eligible to vote: All full BFUG country members and the European Commission (EC). - The voting will take place during the Spring 2020 BFUG meeting (Split 25-26 June 2020).
+Any country not able to attend the BFUG will have the option of submitting a bid in a sealed envelope to the BFUG Secretariat before the meeting takes place. - BFUG participants will carry out any necessary consultation with their Ministers in advance of the BFUG meeting, to ensure they have a mandate to vote.
+To assist with this, the BFUG Secretariat will circulate the application letters from the countries indicating their willingness to host the conference in the timeframe indicated in the table aboveNo additional information other than the application letter will be issued by the countries offering to host the next Ministerial Conference and BFUG Secretariat in either before or during the BFUG meeting. - Each country/EC will have two votes; the BFUG Secretariat will provide two ballot slips for this purpose. - The ballot will be secret. - The outcome will be based on a simple majority of the number of votes cast.
 In the event of a tie, there will be a second round (see examples below).
-In the unlikely event of a further tie, the Chairs will draw lots. - The votes will be counted by the Secretariat during the BFUG meeting, overseen by two tellers.
-BFUG participants will be invited to volunteer to act as tellers at the start of the BFUG meeting. - The Chairs of the BFUG will write to the Ministers of the countries concerned, to advise them of the outcome of the vote.
-This will have the effect of the countries receiving the least votes withdrawing their offer to host the 2020 Ministerial conference.
+In the unlikely event of a further tie, the Chairs will draw lots. - The votes will be counted by the BFUG Secretariat during the BFUG meeting, overseen by two observers.
+BFUG participants will be invited to volunteer to act as observers at the start of the BFUG meeting. - The Chairs of the BFUG will write to the Ministers of the countries concerned, to advise them of the outcome of the vote.
+This will have the effect of the two countries receiving the least votes withdrawing their offer to host the next

+Ministerial conference.